-NBA Rumors: Kawhi Leonard, Kyle Lowry Discusses Raptors’ Chance Against Celtics And Warriors
+NBA Rumors: Kawhi Leonard, Kyle Lowry Discusses Raptors’ Chances Against Celtics And Warriors

 — The Celtics Wire (@TheCelticsWire) October 19, 2018

-Of course, before talking about the NBA Finals and beating the Warriors in a best-of-seven series, the Raptors first need to fully dominate the Eastern Conference.
-As of now, the Boston Celtics emerged as the top team who is expected to give the Raptors a huge headache in the East.
-After spending most of the 2017-18 NBA season dealing with injuries, Kawhi Leonard admitted that he doesn’t have much knowledge about the Celtics, but Kyle Lowry is very optimistic about their potential matchup against Boston for the Eastern Conference supremacy.
+Of course, before talking about the NBA Finals and beating the Warriors in a best-of-seven series, the Raptors first need to win the Eastern Conference.
+As of now, the Boston Celtics have emerged as the top team who is expected to give the Raptors a huge headache in the East.
+After spending most of the 2017-18 NBA season dealing with injuries, Kawhi Leonard admitted that he doesn’t have much knowledge about the Celtics, but Kyle Lowry is very optimistic about their potential matchup against Boston for Eastern Conference supremacy.

 “I think we’ll be fine against Boston,” Lowry said.
 “Every day is different, some days we’ll be good against them.
 It’s hard to define anything for us right now.”